heyudude/Brawl-Stars-Club-Tools/README.rst

 serve up HTML, as well as cron or similar on your given platform.
 There is no install wizard, GUI of any kind, etc.

+Join the Discord server and tune in to get support or develop: https://discord.gg/gzz7Z7

 ==================================================
 Contributors
 ==================================================